 A556 Knutsford-Bowdon Improvement Project, United Kingdom

-The project is estimated to be completed at a cost of £192m (approximately $240m).
-The new dual carriageway will bypass Tabley, Mere and Bucklow Hill to avoid long-distance traffic from those villages.
-It will rejoin the existing route of the A556 at a place near Bucklow Manor.
+The project was completed at a cost of £192m (approximately $240m).
+The new dual carriageway bypasses Tabley, Mere and Bucklow Hill to avoid long-distance traffic from those villages.
+It rejoins the existing route of the A556 near Bucklow Manor.

 Project background and purpose

 Being a major strategic route connecting north Cheshire and south Manchester, the A556 carries approximately 51,500 vehicles a day.
-The section being improved under Knutsford-Bowdon improvement scheme is currently heavily congested and mostly a single four-lane carriageway with direct access to number of properties and field entrances.
+The section improved under the Knutsford-Bowdon improvement scheme was earlier heavily congested and mostly a single four-lane carriageway with direct access to number of properties and field entrances.

-Additionally, two motorway junctions and two other major junctions that link local roads to the A556 currently restrict turning movements, resulting in traffic congestion at junctions along the A556 during peak times and road maintenance works.
+Additionally, two motorway junctions and two other major junctions on the A556 restricted turning movements, resulting in traffic congestion at junctions along the A556 during peak times and road maintenance works.

 The A556 also witnessed 98 accidents between 2007 and 2011, resulting in one fatality and 13 serious injuries.
 The new improvement scheme has been envisaged to enhance road safety, while reducing journey times.
-It will also provide improved connection to Manchester Airport.
+It also provides improved connection to Manchester Airport.

-The existing A556 Chester Road will de-trunked and will operate as a single carriageway upon opening of the new route.
+TThe existing A556 Chester Road will be de-trunked and operate as a single carriageway.

 The project forms part of the Road Investment Strategy, which invests £15bn ($18.71bn) in motorways and major A roads by 2021.
 The larger project is being implemented by Highways England under the Northern Powerhouse initiative.